felixplasser/theodore-test/README.rst

-These are the tests for the TheoDORE program.
+These are the tests for the `TheoDORE program <https://github.com/felixplasser/theodore-qc>`_.

 TheoDORE
 --------